segelmark/udacity-full-stack-projects/projects/02_trivia_api/backend/README.md

 ### GET '/categories'
 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
-- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+- Returns: An object with key "categories" containing an array of objects with key "id": Int and "type": String
 ```
 {
   "categories": [